bm-khan/Unofficial-Anilist-Chrome-Extension/README.md

   - Head to chrome://extensions/
   - Click 'Load unpacked'
   - Select the folder that you unzipped
-  - Go to 'UNOFFICIAL Anilist Updater' under your extensions and click details
+  - Go to the Anilist Updater in your extensions and click 'Details'
   - Copy the ID string, this will be part of you client ID when setting up the API client on Anilist

 ### Setting up an API client on Anilist